yoales/CARTO_DE_Test/README.md

 To be able to connect with Google Cloud, it is necessary to create a credentials file named `google_credentials.json` in project path.
 ## 1.a - Download Taxi data from Google Cloud Storage
-To achieve this goal, I have developed an extractor that downloads all the files from bucket and unzip them in `raw_data/` path.
+To achieve this goal, I have developed an extractor script that downloads all the files from bucket and unzip them in `raw_data/` path.
 This extractor can be executed as follows:
 ```
- python3 src/GC_Extractor.py conf/conf.ini
+ python3 src/NYC_Taxi_Extract.py conf/conf.ini
 ```
 Once executed this, csv data must be stored in `raw_data/` path

-## 1.b - Transform the data (if applicable) in a way that Google BigQury is able to ingest it
+## 1.b - Transform the data (if applicable) in a way that Google BigQuery is able to ingest it
 Before upload any data to Google BigQuery, we are going to do a initial research of some files stored in `raw_path/`

 Inspect `raw_data/yellow_tripdata_2015-01_00.csv` file: